p0las/blackheath_website/content/before-you-fly/code-of-conduct.md

 ## 5. Respect for our environment

-**Please don't litter whether biodegradable or not**.
+**Please don't litter, whether biodegradable or not**.
 This means anywhere in or around our sites including car parks and lookouts.
-Whilst we can't always control other site users in this regard, we can lead by example by leaving the site clear of rubbish and take responsibility and ownership of maintaining a clean environment, especially at Mt Blackheath.
+Whilst we can't always control other site users in this regard, we can lead by example by leaving the site clear of rubbish, taking responsibility and ownership for maintaining a clean environment, especially at Mt Blackheath.